Gustavo Cerati

-Gustavo Adrián Cerati Clarke (11 August 1959 – 4 September 2014) was an Argentine musician and singer-songwriter who gained international recognition for being the leader, vocalist, composer, and guitarist of the rock band Soda Stereo.
-He is widely considered by critics, specialised press, and musicians as one of the most important and influential artists of Latin rock.
-Billboard magazine ranked Cerati as the 33rd best rock singer of all time.
-In 2012, Rolling Stone ranked Cerati in seventh place among the 100 best Argentine rock guitarists.
+Gustavo Adrián Cerati Clark (11 August 1959 – 4 September 2014) was an Argentine musician and singer-songwriter who gained international recognition for being the leader, vocalist, composer, and guitarist of the rock band Soda Stereo.
+He is widely considered by critics and musicians as one of the most important and influential artists of Latin rock.

+Influenced by the Beatles and the Police, Cerati joined various groups during his adolescence, and in 1982, he founded Soda Stereo.
+As the band's leader and main composer, Cerati's songwriting matured with Signos (1986), Canción Animal (1990) and Dynamo (1992), all of which received near universal acclaim.
+Parallel to his career with the group, in 1992 he released the collaborative album Colores Santos with Daniel Melero, credited with popularising electronic music in South America.

+Following the initial separation of Soda Stereo, he released the critically acclaimed solo albums Amor Amarillo (1993), Bocanada (1999) and Siempre es hoy (2002), the latter two drawing inspiration from dream pop, trip hop and downtempo.
+He returned to rock with his fourth album, Ahí vamos (2006), containing some of his best-selling solo songs, such as "Crimen" and "Adiós".
+In 2007, he reunited with Soda Stereo after ten years on a tour that sold over a million tickets.
+A prolific session player, he was a guest guitarist on songs by Caifanes, Babasónicos and Los Brujos, and he collaborated on songs with Charly García, Andrés Calamaro, Fito Páez, Shakira, Andy Summers, Roger Waters and Mercedes Sosa, among others.

+In 2010, Cerati suffered a stroke that left him comatose until his death from cardiac arrest in 2014.
+In 2023, Billboard magazine ranked Cerati as the 33rd best rock singer of all time.
+In 2012, Rolling Stone ranked Cerati seventh among the 100 best Argentine rock guitarists.
 Throughout his solo career, he sold more than 10 million records and won numerous awards, including the Latin Grammy Awards, MTV Awards, Konex Awards, and Gardel Awards.

-Influenced by the Beatles and the Police, Cerati joined various groups during his adolescence, and in 1982, he founded the rock band Soda Stereo.
-As the band's leader and main composer, Cerati's songwriting matured with Signos (1986) and reached consolidation in the early 1990s with Canción Animal, in which he returned to the roots of 1970s Argentine rock.
-Parallel to his career with the group, in 1992 he published the album Colores Santos as a duet with Daniel Melero, considered one of the first in South America to include electronic music, and the following year he would publish his first as a soloist, Amor Amarillo.
-His taste for electronic music led him to incorporate it into his latest works with Soda Stereo.
-After the separation of the band, he released Bocanada (1999) and Siempre es hoy (2002), where he showed his interest in the genre more openly, as he had already explored in side projects such as Plan V and Ocio.
-He returned to the rock style with his fourth album, Ahí vamos (2006), which received acclaim from the public and critics, and which contains some of his greatest solo hits, such as "Crimen" and "Adiós".
-In 2007, he reunited with Soda Stereo after ten years apart on a tour that brought together more than a million viewers.
-A prolific session player, he was a guest guitarist on songs by Caifanes, Babasónicos and Los Brujos, and he collaborated on songs with Charly García, Andrés Calamaro, Fito Páez, Shakira, Andy Summers, Roger Waters and Mercedes Sosa, among others.

-In 2010, Cerati was left in a coma after suffering a stroke, after finishing a concert in which he promoted his latest album, Fuerza Natural (2009).
-Four years later, on 4 September 2014, Cerati died of cardiac arrest in Buenos Aires aged 55.